filipows/angular-animations/README.md

 Easy, Reusable Animation Utility library for Angular Apps.

 Angular Animations utility library is a collection of reusable and parametrized animations build for Angular 4.4.6+ that can be used in a declarative manner.
 It implements all animations from [animate.css](https://daneden.github.io/animate.css/) (and more).
+Works both with AOT and JIT compilations.

 ### Quick links